TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 | Unexpected | 50W |
 | **Total** | **290W** |

-- Based off the above numbers the battery should be **no less than 12V with a 9Ah rating**.
+- Based off the above numbers the battery shall be **no less than 12V with a 9Ah rating**.

 ## **Navigation**
-- Instead of relying on GPS, CIRCE operates within the ECEF coordinate system, which represents positions relative to the Earth's center, allowing for precise localization without satellite signals.
+- Instead of relying on GPS, CIRCE shall operate within the ECEF coordinate system, which represents positions relative to the Earth's center, allowing for precise localization without satellite signals.
-- CIRCE tracks its movement by integrating accelerometer and gyroscope data within the ECEF frame, continuously updating its position without requiring external positioning signals.
+- CIRCE shall track its movement by integrating accelerometer and gyroscope data within the ECEF frame, continuously updating its position without requiring external positioning signals.
-- Hall effect sensors detect wheel or motor rotations, providing real-time speed and distance traveled, which can be used to refine position estimates within the ECEF system.
+- Hall effect sensors shall detect wheel or motor rotations, providing real-time speed and distance traveled, which can be used to refine position estimates within the ECEF system.
-- By combining Hall sensor data with inertial measurement unit (IMU) readings, CIRCE can estimate its position relative to a known starting point, maintaining accurate navigation in GPS-denied environments.
+- By combining Hall sensor data with inertial measurement unit (IMU) readings, CIRCE shall estimate its position relative to a known starting point, maintaining accurate navigation in GPS-denied environments.
-- CIRCE continuously transmits speed and positional data to the user through a hardline connection, ensuring real-time monitoring without radio frequency dependence.
+- CIRCE shall continuously transmit speed and positional data to the user through a hardline connection, ensuring real-time monitoring without radio frequency dependence.

 ## **Hardwired Communication**
-- CirceBot will use Ethernet for bidirectional communication with CirceSoft, transmitting telemetry data while receiving navigational commands.
+- CirceBot shall use Ethernet for bidirectional communication with CirceSoft, transmitting telemetry data while receiving navigational commands.
-- The WebSocket protocol will be employed over the Ethernet link, ensuring low-latency, real-time data exchange.
+- The WebSocket protocol shall be employed over the Ethernet link, ensuring low-latency, real-time data exchange.
-- Telemetry data will include CirceBot’s GPS coordinates (when available), velocity, cable length deployed, heading, battery status, and error codes.
+- Telemetry data shall include CirceBot’s GPS coordinates (when available), velocity, cable length deployed, heading, battery status, and error codes.
-- CirceBot will receive waypoints and navigation instructions from CirceSoft, allowing for precise path execution.
+- CirceBot shall receive waypoints and navigation instructions from CirceSoft, allowing for precise path execution.

 ## **Operating System/Brain of Robot**
 - The Arduino Mega 2560 is the ideal microcontroller for this Ethernet cable-laying robot due to its extensive 54 digital I/O pins, including 15 PWM outputs and 16 analog inputs, allowing seamless integration of multiple sensors, motor controllers, and other peripherals without the need for additional multiplexing.
 Unlike smaller Arduino boards, the Mega 2560 provides four hardware serial ports (UARTs), which enable efficient communication with external modules such as motor drivers, sensor arrays, or even a wireless control system, reducing the risk of timing issues associated with software serial implementations.